-Shiptracker was implemented first in the Port of Rotterdam, and has been live there for three years.
+Shiptracker was implemented first in the Port of Rotterdam and has been living there for three years.
 Last year, Shiptracker attracted more than 70,000 website visitors.

 With interest growing from other ports, PortXchange is offering a ‘community license’ subscription for port authorities to embed the Shiptracker map into their own proprietary websites.
 This will allow the port authorities to provide free access to accurate ETAs directly to their maritime community.
 With Shiptracker, port authorities can even go one step further by integrating their planning into the system, providing the best of both worlds.

 The product is currently being offered in three versions: an entry-level free subscription; a ‘Basic’ license and ‘Premium’ unlimited licenses.
 The free entry-level product includes: live terrestrial and satellite vessel tracking; email notification of ATA (Actual Time of Arrival); a port call vessel list view; vessel information, and reported ETA.

 Users can start for free, and receive a 14-day trial of the Shiptracker Basic plan to experience the benefits of calculated ETAs.